-Billionaire Ken Griffin donates $4.75 million to repair Chicago's iconic Lakefront Trail
+Billionaire Ken Griffin donates $4.75 million to repair Chicago's iconic lakefront trail

+CHICAGO (WLS) -- Chicago's iconic lakefront trail has been punished by storms and beach erosion and a local billionaire is once again coming to the rescue.

-CHICAGO (WLS) -- Mayor Lori E. Lightfoot and General Superintendent and CEO of the Chicago Park District, Mike Kelly, are planning to announce Thursday morning that philanthropist and CEO of Citadel Ken Griffin is donating $4.75 million dollars to repair the city's lakefront trail.
+Mayor Lori E. Lightfoot and the Chicago Park District are planning to announce Thursday that philanthropist and CEO of Citadel Ken Griffin is donating $4.75 million dollars to repair the city's lakefront trail.

 The gift is funding the repair work underway on the lakefront trail, one of Chicago's most iconic landmarks, which sustained damage over the winter as a result of rising lake levels and severe storms.